publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptA/m__us_usc_t42_s1395d.md

 >     “(1) __In general.—__

->     Notwithstanding any provision of title XVIII of the Social Security Act \[this subchapter\], the Secretary of Health and Human Services shall establish a transition for the aggregate amount of expenditures that are transferred from part A, to part B, of title XVIII of the Social Security Act \[this part and part B of this subchapter\], as a result of the amendments made by this section \[amending this section and sections 1395u, 1395x, and 1395ff of this title\], during each of the years during the period beginning with 1998 and ending with 2002 according to this subsection.
+>     Notwithstanding any provision of title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\], the Secretary of Health and Human Services shall establish a transition for the aggregate amount of expenditures that are transferred from part A, to part B, of title XVIII of the Social Security Act \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq., 1395j et seq.\], as a result of the amendments made by this section \[amending this section and sections 1395u, 1395x, and 1395ff of this title\], during each of the years during the period beginning with 1998 and ending with 2002 according to this subsection.
 Under the transition for each such year, the Secretary shall effect such transfer, between the trust funds under such parts, as will result in only the proportion (specified in paragraph (2)) of such aggregate expenditures for the year being transferred from such part A to such part B.

 >     “(2) __Proportion specified.—__